abnas7511/Tindog-web/README.md

-# TinDog Repository Readme
+# TinDog Repo

-Welcome to the TinDog repository!
+Welcome to the TinDog repository!.
 TinDog is a fun and playful website that helps you meet new and interesting dogs nearby.
 This repository contains the HTML and CSS code for the TinDog website.

 ## Table of Contents